-U.S. semiconductor industry labor productivity has more than doubled since 1998.
+U.S. semiconductor industry labor productivity has more than doubled since 1999.
 These productivity gains have been made possible by maintaining high capital investment levels and R&D spending rates.
-In 2018, the U.S. semiconductor industry recorded an average sales revenue per employee ratio of over \$584,000, an all-time high.
+In 2019, the U.S. semiconductor industry recorded an average sales revenue per employee ratio of over \$539,000.